hashicorp/terraform-provider-aws/website/docs/r/dx_gateway_association.html.markdown

 page_title: "AWS: aws_dx_gateway_association"
 sidebar_current: "docs-aws-resource-dx-gateway-association"
 description: |-
-  Associates a Direct Connect Gateway with a VGW.
+  Associates a Direct Connect Gateway with a VGW or transit gateway.
 ---

 # Resource: aws_dx_gateway_association

-Associates a Direct Connect Gateway with a VGW.
-For creating cross-account association proposals, see the [`aws_dx_gateway_association_proposal` resource](/docs/providers/aws/r/dx_gateway_association_proposal.html).
+Associates a Direct Connect Gateway with a VGW or transit gateway.

+To create a cross-account association, create an [`aws_dx_gateway_association_proposal` resource](/docs/providers/aws/r/dx_gateway_association_proposal.html) in the AWS account that owns the VGW or transit gateway and then accept the proposal in the AWS account that owns the Direct Connect Gateway by creating an `aws_dx_gateway_association` resource with the `proposal_id` and `associated_gateway_owner_account_id` attributes set.

 ## Example Usage

-### Basic
+### VGW Single Account

 ```hcl
 resource "aws_dx_gateway" "example" {